jeromekelleher/ercs/docs/source/index.rst

 >>> out_of_memory_example()
 Traceback (most recent call last):
   File "<stdin>", line 1, in <module>
-  File "example.py", line 77, in out_of_memory_example
+  File "<stdin>", line 7, in out_of_memory_example
-    pi, tau = sim.run(1)
-  File "ercs.py", line 116, in run
+  File "ercs.py", line 118, in run
     self.max_time, 0)
 _ercs.LibraryError: Out of lineage memory

-The example fails because we try to simulate the ancestry of two 500 locus individuals with a limit of only 10 extant individuals.
+The example fails because we try to simulate the ancestry of two 500 locus individuals with a limit of only 10 extant lineages.
 If we wish to simulate the entire history of the sample, we must increase the number maximum number of lineages.
 On the other hand, if we are only interested in the recent history of the sample, we can stop the simulation